Russell-Shean/Taipei_malasong_2021/README.md

 --------------------------
 # To-Do
 1. Make a Shiny interactive data visualization
-2. Scrape the marathon
-3. Try to build a model to predict times
+2. Try to build a model to predict times
-4. See if marathon runners run at a faster or slower pace than half-marathon runners
+3. See if marathon runners run at a faster or slower pace than half-marathon runners